 Want To Find Out More Girlie Secrets?

 How Often Should You Wash Your Hair?
 A Lacy Locks Guide

-When working for home, it can be hard to keep the same routine as you would when heading into the office every day.
+When working from home, it can be hard to keep the same routine as you would when heading into the office every day.
 However, when it comes to our gorgeous hair, a routine can be crucial!
-While you no longer need to worry about quickly washing your hair before work because you’ve woken up with greasy hair but didn’t have your hair wash day alarm on, it is still important to make sure that you find the perfect balance between allowing your hair to do its thing and getting rid of all that grease.
+It is important to make sure that you find the perfect balance between allowing your hair to do its thing and getting rid of all that grease.
 But is there really such thing as washing your hair too often or too little?

 - What Makes My Hair So Greasy?

 - How Often Should I Wash My Hair In A Week?

 - Am I Washing My Hair Too Much?